Price-fixing inquiry into flooring firms focuses on large multinational contracts

 Competition Authority raids offices following allegations

-Alan Crean is also listed as a director of Aston Crean UK.
+Alan Crean is listed as being a director in seven other companies, including the Dublin-registered Aston Carpets.